Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/reversing/notes/testpriem.md

   CRC16 CCITT using the polynomial 0x1021 (unreflected).
 This is a common
     alternative for serial protocols in embedded systems.

-A separate CRC function MCRC16 appears in the Aqalpha, qcet, and qpuso binaries.
-A function RC16 appears in cicpcon.
-A function FCRC16 appears in Aqalpha and qpuso.
-The multiplicity of CRC functions suggests different protocol layers use different algorithms, and the USOTM accumulator may not match any of them.
+Note that the qalfat (altclass) protocol uses a third algorithm, CRC-16/KERMIT with polynomial 0x8408, which is the reflected form of 0x1021.
+The USOTM accumulator at vtable offset 0x11c may use any of these three algorithms.
+Disassembly of the vtable slot is required for confirmation.

 After the loop, the checksum is split and compared against the frame tail: